neo-project/docs/docs/en-us/sc/deploy/deploy-invoke.md

 5. Click `Test ` to run the contract in a test environment.
 If no issue, click `Invoke`。

-You can also use the [invoke method](../../reference/rpc/latest-version/api/invoke.md) provided in NEO-CLI to invoke the contract.
+You can also use the [invokefunction method](../../reference/rpc/latest-version/api/invokefunction.md) provided in NEO-CLI to invoke the contract.